undead-fish/simple_rpg_dice_console/README.md

 - Ctrl (Strg = GER) + Mousewheel let's you scale the hold app including font size.

-- Pick a dice by typing "x.Dy"
+- Pick a die by typing "x.Dy"
 (x = amount)
-(y = dice size/kind/sort thingywhatever)
+(y = die size/kind/sort thingywhatever)
-(D is interchangable with W as in german dice means Würfel.)
+(D is interchangable with W as in german die means Würfel.)
 (Example: 3D6 = program rolls three 6 sided dice.
-D20 = program rolls one 20 sided dice)
+D20 = program rolls one 20 sided die)

 - Program lets u add more dice of different kinds step by step if u like to do so.
 - Limit of dice per kind is 10 for each roll.